Frequently Asked Questions

 Since 2013 ArtWeek has been produced by the Boch Center with founding and ongoing support from the Highland Street Foundation as our presenter.
 Statewide champions and supporters of ArtWeek include the Commonwealth of Massachusetts, Massachusetts Office of Travel & Tourism, and the Mass Cultural Council, who also serves as ArtWeek’s Creative Communities sponsor.
-There is also generous support from media partners and an active network of hundreds of community collaborators who are essential to supporting this innovative festival.
+There is also generous support from media partners, additional sponsors, and an active network of hundreds of community collaborators who are essential to supporting this innovative festival.

 Hosting an Event:

 ArtWeek events should contain the "ArtWeek Twist" i.e. they should offer unique and unexpected experiences that are participatory, interactive, learning-based, or offer behind-the-scenes access to artists or the creative process.
 We define the arts broadly to include culinary, design, architecture, spoken word, film, fashion, and other non-traditional artistic forms of expression in addition to dance, theatre, music and visual arts – so we encourage creativity!
 We also have seen many successful collaborations with unusual partners, and in unexpected locations like train stops, bike paths, sidewalks, ice rinks, nature trails, and parks - so don’t be afraid to think outside the box!